johannesbueschel/gitui/README.md

 ## Installation

+You need to have fzf installed for this to work.

 At the moment you can only clone the repository.
 Afterwards, you can run one of the following commands:

 | Command              | Description |